SimonDeplat/Parrot/README.md

 `maxLoopLength` sets the loops maximum duration.
 This allows to allocate enough memory to record the loops.
 You should never record a loop that exceeds this length, so plan ahead.

+Then, you can find three string variables which defines which keyboard keys will control the software.
+As an example, `var recordKeys = "asdfghjkl;";` means that the 'a' keyboard key will start/stop the first channel recording, while the 'f' key will control the 4th channel recording, etc.

 #### Usage

-When the software is running, the input sound always goes through.
-Then, you have an arbitrary number of loops.
+When the software is running, the input sound always goes through (so be careful with larsens).
+Then, you have access to an arbitrary number of loops (channels).

-For each channel :
+For each channel, 4 actions are available:

+- **clear**: when a loop is running, clicking the topmost button, which displays a tape recorder, will stop and clear the loop.

-Clicking the record button once will start recording.
+- **record**: clicking the record button once will start recording.
 Clicking it again will stop the recording, and start looping the segment that has been recorded.
+The channel's topmost button will display a tape recorder, meaning a loop is currently playing.
+Starting recording an already playing loop will **clear** it immediatly, and start recording.

-Clicking the silence button will remove the loop.
+- **mute**: toggling the rest button will mute/unmute the channel.

-Then, there's a slider that allows to control the volume of the loop.
+- **volume**: a slider allows to mix the channel's volume.

-On top of those controls, there's a visual hint indicating if there's a loop currently playing, or not.
+#### Keyboard controls

+**clear**, **record** and **mute** actions are also bound to character keys.
+Those are predefined within the file header.

 `CTRL + F` to toggle fullscreen, `ESC` to quit.